Premium Processing Service: Introduction

-Ending of "courtesy" Premium Processing for Form I-539 accompanying Form I-129 (2019)

 In July 2019, USCIS announced that Form I-539 filed along with a principal Form I-129 for a dependent of the Form I-129 beneficiary would no longer be processed in lockstep with the principal Form I-129.
 In particular, even if the principal Form I-129 had Premium Processing, the Form I-539 may not be processed within the Premium Processing timeframe.
 This was due to the new biometrics requirements for Form I-539 that made it difficult for USCIS to guarantee turnaround within the 15 calendar days that Premium Processing requires.

-Emergency Stopgap USCIS Stabilization Act (2020)

 The Emergency Stopgap USCIS Stabilization Act, passed on October 1, 2020 as part of the Continuing Appropriations Act, 2021 and Other Extensions Act allowed for a fee increase to $2,500 for all categories except the H-2B and R categories, and to $1,500 for those two categories.
 It also directed the USCIS to provide Premium Processing Service for all petitions and applications using Form I-129, Form I-140, Form I-539, and Form I-765.

-On March 9, 2021, a letter hosted on the American Immigration Council's website, and signed by several advocacy and legal groups, urged USCIS to implement the provisions of the Emergency Stopgap USCIS Stabilization Act to expand Premium Processing Service to more categories.